davidvonthenen/blog/_posts/2016-01-19-difficulties-with-multi-version-mesos-support.md

 ![Why you wait for the first Service Pack][4]

 So we have to accept the fact that we need to support multiple versions and take that into consideration when building components for Mesos.
 This takes us to the most recent release (0.4.0) of [mesos-module-dvdi][5] which supports multiple versions spanning from 0.23.1 to the most recent release of mesos, 0.26.0.
-A side note, for those not familiar with mesos-modue-dvdi its a Mesos isolator module that can create and mount external storage volumes, such as ScaleIO, Amazon EBS, or etc, and provide persistent storage for Applications created on Mesos.
+A side note, for those not familiar with mesos-module-dvdi its a Mesos isolator module that can create and mount external storage volumes, such as ScaleIO, Amazon EBS, or etc, and provide persistent storage for Applications created on Mesos.
 If you are interested, you can find more information on its [GitHub][6] page.

 ### Where’s the Beef?